hermangroup/docs/wallets/electrum/advanced.rst

 Collateral
 ----------

-To start a masternode, you must have a 1000 DASH payment available in your wallet.
-You can scan your wallet for 1000 DASH payments in the **Choose Collateral** tab of the Masternode Manager.
+To start a masternode, you must have a 1000 HISTORIA payment available in your wallet.
+You can scan your wallet for 1000 HISTORIA payments in the **Choose Collateral** tab of the Masternode Manager.

-After scanning, a list of available 1000 DASH collateral payments will be displayed.
+After scanning, a list of available 1000 HISTORIA collateral payments will be displayed.
 Selecting one of them will cause the selected masternode's data to be filled in, though these changes won't be saved until you click the **Save** button in the lower-right corner of the tab.